graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 This represents a static "leaf" value, but will return it via a plan.
 The plan will always evaluate to the same value.

-ValuePlan(aether):
+\_\_ValuePlan(aether):

 - Let {plan} be {NewPlan(aether)}.
+- Let the internal function provided by {plan} for evaluating the plan, {eval}, be a function that throws an internal consistency error.
+- Return {plan}.

-- TODO: this represents a concrete object value that'll be passed later; e.g. the result of the parent resolver when the parent resolver does not return a plan.
+This represents a concrete object value that'll be passed later; e.g. the result of the parent resolver when the parent resolver does not return a plan.
 Like all plans it actually represents a batch of values; you can `.get(attrName)` to get a plan that resolves to the relevant attribute value from the value plan.

-- Return {plan}.
+Note: `__ValuePlan` has an underscore prefix since users should never use it; it's an internal plan.

+Note: this plan is never executed; it's purely internal - we populate the value as part of the algorithm - see {GetValuePlanId} and {PopulateValuePlan}.

 PlanAetherQuery(aether):